-For onshore entities executing specific security documents, including power of attorneys, it may need to be executed in front of the relevant notary public and/or registrar.
-Notably, the concept of deed is not recognised in the UAE outside the DIFC and therefore security will be by contract.
-In addition, certain assets will require registration in a form as required by the relevant government or regulatory authority.
+For onshore entities executing specific security documents, including signing powers of attorney, in front of the relevant notary public and/ or registrar may be necessary.
+Notably, the concept of a deed is not recognised in the UAE outside the DIFC and ADGM and therefore security documents will be entered into by simple contract.
+In addition, certain assets will require registration in a specified form as dictated by the relevant government or regulatory authority.
 Though counterparts are generally accepted, it is also advisable, based on judicial precedents, to encourage the signing parties to initial every page and clearly identify themselves and their authorities.
-In the case of corporate signatories, a company stamp should be affixed.
-Offshore entities will follow their own relevant execution requirements.
+In the case of corporate signatories, it is good practice that a company stamp should also be affixed.
+Offshore entities will typically follow the relevant execution requirements in their jurisdiction of incorporation.